Home / Libraries Operations Updates / UW Libraries Student Guide

 SHARE YOUR IDEAS

-UW Libraries staff are working with departments and programs across campus to make sure students have what they need to succeed, and your input is needed to help us understand what you need and how we can improve.
-Let us know: What can we do to help?
+UW Libraries staff work with departments and programs across campus to make sure students have what they need to succeed.
+Your input is essential to helping us understand what you need and how we can improve.
+What can we do to help?
 What services are most helpful to you?
 What’s not working for you?
 Share your ideas and feedback with the UW Libraries Undergraduate Student Success team via email.

 Have a question?
 Just ASK US!